 Systematic Preparation Approach for Math SAT/ACT & ACT Science Exam

 One small step for man...

 Neil Armstrong was famous for saying that he had taken one small step for man and one giant leap for mankind as he set foot on the moon.
 When he returned to earth he was asked if the mission had any unexpected events.
 He said that the mission went just like the drills.

 What he meant was that NASA engineers had broken down the moon mission into small sequential steps and and then simulated each one with the astronauts here on earth many times before they set foot on the spacecraft that would take them to the Moon and back.
 Consequently, there were no surprises.
 Every possible event was simulated and practiced in advance.

 Our private tutoring program is designed to address the individual needs of our students.
-Prior to the first tutoring session, the student is required to take an official SAT/ACT math exam under timed test conditions.
+Prior to the first tutoring session, the student is required to take an official SAT/ACT math or ACT science exam under timed test conditions.
 We carefully review and grade the exam to establish a performance baseline.
 The exam results provide us with an initial understanding of the student's strengths and challenges that require more focused attention during the program.
 Additional official practice exams are taken by the student during the program so they can develop comfort with the exam format and exam environment.
 Each is carefully reviewed and graded to provide continuing guidance in addressing the student's individual needs.
 Homework problems are given each week so that the student reinforces subject areas of strength and develops confidence in those areas that present challenges.
 Our goal is continuous improvement from the beginning of our program through completion of the exam on test day.